wp-plugins/wptouch/readme.txt

 * Ensure that you have site wide plugins enabled in the Site Admin / Options menu
 * On the plugin configuration page activate WPtouch as a site wide plugin by clicking the "Activate WPtouch iPhone Theme Site Wide" link.
 If WPtouch is already activated, deactivate it first.

-You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for *WPtouch* and our other plugins.
+You can also checkout our brand new Support Forums at http://www.bravenewcode.com/support/ to post questions and learn tips and tricks for *WPtouch* and our other plugins.

 == Frequently Asked Questions ==